unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Emission.md

 ### Scroll U/X direction
-Specifies how much the Emissive texture should scroll in the u-direction (x-axis direction) when updating the animation.
+Specifies how much the Emissive texture should scroll in the U-direction (x-axis direction) when updating the animation.
 The scrolling animation is ultimately determined by Base Speed (Time) x Scroll U Direction x Scroll V Direction.

 ### Scroll V/Y direction
 Specifies how much the Emissive texture should scroll in the V-direction (y-axis direction) when updating the animation.
 The scrolling animation is ultimately determined by Base Speed (Time) x Scroll U Direction x Scroll V Direction.